-1.1.1 Regard has also been taken to the intended revocation of the Regional Spatial Strategy (The South East Plan) by the Secretary of State in July 2010.
-Notwithstanding the intended revocation, the Council continues to regard the approach set out in the adopted Core Strategy as robust.
+- 1.1.1 Regard has also been taken to the planned revocation of the Regional Spatial Strategy (The South East Plan) by the Secretary of State in July 2010.
+Notwithstanding the planned revocation, the Council continues to regard the approach set out in the adopted Core Strategy as robust.

-Development Locations (SDLs) within

-Wokingham Borough represents a major

-and unprecedented opportunity to plan

-for new development in a comprehensive

-manner, to ensure that the development

-of new homes goes hand in hand with the

-provision of essential physical and community

-infrastructure.
-The objective is not simply

-to meet housing targets, but to plan for

-the long-term delivery of sustainable urban

-communities, and to avoid the need for

-piecemeal small-scale housing development

-which may harm the character of wellestablished communities.
+- The identification of four Strategic 1.1.2 Development Locations (SDLs) within Wokingham Borough represents a major and unprecedented opportunity to plan for new development in a comprehensive manner, to ensure that the development of new homes goes hand in hand with the provision of essential physical and community infrastructure.
+The objective is not simply to meet housing targets, but to plan for the long-term delivery of sustainable urban communities, and to avoid the need for piecemeal small-scale housing development which may harm the character of wellestablished communities.
 The four SDLs are:

 - Arborfield Garrison;

 - South of the M4 Motorway;

 - South Wokingham; and

 - North Wokingham.

-- 1.1.3 Each SDL is the subject of a separate Supplementary Planning Document (SPD) and an overarching Infrastructure Delivery SPD for the SDLs, which sets out how and when infrastructure is to be provided and the mechanisms for securing this. - 1.1.4 The North Wokingham SDL lies between the existing built-up area of Wokingham Town and the A329(M) and comprises a mix of uses including agricultural land, Cantley Recreational Ground, an existing Industrial Estate and a sewage treatment works.
+- 1.1.3 Each SDL is the subject of a separate Supplementary Planning Document (SPD) and an overarching Infrastructure Delivery and Contributions SPD for the SDLs, which sets out how and when infrastructure is to be provided and the mechanisms for securing this. - 1.1.4 The South of the M4 SDL is concentrated on the villages of Shinfield, Spencers Wood and Three Mile Cross, south of the M4 near to Junction 11 and between the A33 and A327.